ReactiveSets/toubkal/README.md

 #### Main Goals:

 - Finalize API, in view of 1.0 release
-- Implement all remaining ToDo
+- Implement all remaining ToDo, code coverage to 99+%
 - Feature freeze
-- Develop additional tests, goal is at least 2200 automated tests
 - Improve documentation and tutorial

 ### Version 0.8.0 - P2P Dataflows